 Only members of the LMU Munich are permitted to access full texts.

 The full texts may only be printed or saved for personal use, or for teaching and research purposes.
-Subsequent use for commercial purposes is prohibited.
+Any commercial reuse is prohibited.

 The systematic downloading of articles or search results, especially using web robots, is prohibited.
 Failure to observe rules these may result in access to the publisher's server being blocked for the entire campus.